Series 7 Episode 5 The Jammed Zip Part One Written by Peter Darwin

 “Here.”
 He placed the towel on Dan’s head.
 “Let me.”

 Dan nodded, quickly looking down to hide his embarrassed flush.
-He stared at his sneakers while Felix began wiping his hair thoroughly but gentle.
+He stared at his sneakers while Felix began wiping his hair thoroughly but carefully.
 It was the gentleness that surprised Dan.
 He had expected Felix to clean the gunk from his hair quickly.
-They lapsed into companionable silence, Dan too nervous to speak up and Felix too focused on his task.
+They lapsed into companionable silence, Dan too timid to speak up and Felix too focused on his task.

 Finally, the Native American spoke triumphantly, “There, all done.”
 He held up the green stained towel to prove his point.